Ranking nodes in bipartite systems with a non-linear iterative map: Introduction

-Ecological networks provides an illustrative example in which different algorithms, and the resulting rankings, can be quantitatively compared~\cite{dominguez2015ranking,Mariani20191}.
-In fact, the so-called extinction area can be used to quantify how good a ranking is in mutualistic systems.
-This quantity determines how fast the system gets extinct by removing the species according to a specific order.
-The fitness-complexity map was shown to outperform previously existing algorithms when applied to this class of systems \cite{dominguez2015ranking}.
+Ecological networks provide an illustrative example in which different algorithms, and the resulting rankings, can be quantitatively compared~\cite{dominguez2015ranking,Mariani20191}.
+In fact, the so-called extinction area can be used to quantify how relevant a node ranking is in complex ecological networks.
+This quantity measures how fast the network collapses when nodes (e.g., species) are removed from the system in a specific order.
+Therefore, the ranking of species maximizing the extinction area can inform preservation strategies and interventions in endangered ecosystems.
+The fitness-complexity map was reported to outperform previously existing algorithms when applied to this class of mutualistic systems \cite{dominguez2015ranking}.
 We will show that our generalized non-linear map can provide even better results by choosing the appropriate value of $\gamma$.

 In the same context of ecological systems, nestedness is a long-studied structural property~\cite{patterson1986nested, ulrich2009consumer,Mariani20191}.
 A nested ecological system is essentially composed by few \textit{generalist} species that tend to interact with almost all the other species, and by several \textit{specialists} that preferentially interact with generalists, rather than with other specialists.
-Existing measures of nestedness require finding the ordering of rows and columns of the adjacency matrix which maximize its \quotes{triangular shape}.
+The identification of nested structures and the generalist species at their core can help guide the design of conservation and preservation efforts, e.g., \cite{cutler1994nested, pocock2012robustness}.
+Therefore, in addition to the theoretical interest in understanding the evolution of ecological networks, accurate nestedness measures also have practical importance.
+Several popular measures of nestedness require finding the ordering of rows and columns of the incidence matrix that maximizes its \quotes{triangular shape}.
 We will show that again our algorithm improves the performance of the fitness-complexity map, which, in turn, has been shown to perform better than previous state-of-the-art algorithms \cite{lin2018nestedness}.